How To Encourage Leadership In Your Team

 We are not robots and we don’t want to be asked to follow simple instructions all day.
-Some jobs are difficult and some are easy, some are dull and others exciting.
+Some jobs are difficult and some are easy, some are dull and others are exciting.
 We all have our tastes as well.
-So try to not lumber a team with boring and dry jobs day after day.
+Try to not lumber a team with boring and dry jobs day after day.
 People can surprise you with what they can do, so ask them to try something new once in a while.
 Mix up the activities with variety, paying attention to the essential humdrum jobs but sharing out the fresh and different jobs too.
-If we can show our team that we want them to have their fair share of the cool jobs or at least appreciate their desire to not press a metaphorical button all day, they can spread their wings, discover new talents, and improve their daily lives.
+If we can show our team that we want them to have their fair share of cool jobs or at least appreciate their desire to not press a metaphorical button all day, they can spread their wings, discover new talents, and improve their daily lives.

 Be Available And Willing To Teach

 Leaders are natural explainophiles, they love nothing more than shedding light in dark places and helping people achieve their targets.
 Rather than telling and instructing, try to tutor and guide your team through their own jungles.
 Sometimes you might not know the way either and the journey can be made together.
 You have the world at your fingertips and resources all around you.
 Show your team how to see them and how to make use of them.
 Methods, techniques, reasons, and ways are all learned.
 No one knows how to do complex tasks until they learn and we all learn differently and at different speeds.
-You will need to be patient at times and other times you may need to move faster than you are used to.
+You will need to be patient at times and at other times you may need to move faster than you are used to.